 There are different advertising and assessment requirements depending on the type and duration of non-ongoing (temporary) employment.

 For a summary of advertising and assessment requirements and extension periods for temporary employment, see the attachments to this page

 All engagements in the APS must be consistent with the principle of merit as described in the APS Employment Principles—section 10A(1)(c) of the PS Act.

-Requirements for recruitment are set out in Part 3 of the Australian Public Service Commissioner's Directions 2016 (the Directions).
+Requirements for recruitment and selection are set out in Part 4 of the Australian Public Service Commissioner's Directions 2022 (the Directions).

 A non-ongoing (temporary) engagement can be extended to maximum periods described in the attachments to this page, where: